equj/samsungwereable/README.md

 # samsungwereable
-testing data from wereables.
+Testing data from wereables.
 Merges the training and the test sets to create one data set, then extracts only the measurements on the mean and standard deviation for each measurement.
 Uses descriptive activity names to name the activities in the data set.
 Also labels the data set with descriptive variable names, removing parentheses, fixin sintaxis and changing names for descriptive names.
 Finallly creates file with